0x00002a/AmmoMgr/README.md

 ## Features

 - Equalizes ammo between all connected weapons. e.g. if there are 50 NATO cases and 2 connected turrets, each will get 25 cases
-- Works on a per network basis, if there are 50 NATO cases and 5 turrets but only 2 turrets are connected to each other, one of which has all the ammo, both turrets get 25 and the others get 0)
+- Works on a per network basis, if there are 50 NATO cases and 5 turrets but only 2 turrets are connected to each other, one of which has all the ammo, both of the connected turrets get 25 and the others get 0
 - Works on a per ammo basis.
 Meaning if there are 2 missile turrets and 2 gatling turrets on the same network, with 20 missiles, the missile turrets each get 10 (rather than 5)
 - Diverts ammo from inactive weapons toward currently engaged weapons.
 Even if you're running a little low on ammo, your hot weapons will keep shooting until the very end
 - Works with WeaponCore or Vanilla turrets (although mostly tested with WeaponCore)
-- Lots of pretty display options with ammo and fill level stats for containers, weapons, or both, as well as single-line versions for quick combat checks
+- Lots of pretty (imo) display options with ammo and fill level stats for containers, weapons, or both, as well as single-line versions for quick combat checks

 ### Configuration